Bernardo-Rodrigues/my-wallet-back/README.md

 Try it out now at https://my-wallet-front-pearl.vercel.app
 <br/>
-Link to the frontend repository: https://github.com/Bernardo-Rodrigues/my-wallet-front
+Link to the backend repository: https://github.com/Bernardo-Rodrigues/my-wallet-back

 ## About